NotsoanoNimus/CIS-566-project-client/README.md

     If you do not use a local Silver Server, you WILL NOT be able to log in with the test users above!

-You need _at least_ the [most recent JRE](https://www.java.com/en/download/) version if all you plan to do is `run` the output JAR file.
+Install the latest JDK for Java version 21 [here](https://www.oracle.com/java/technologies/downloads/#jdk21-windows).

-If you would like to `compile and run` your own JAR file from the IDE, please install the [latest JDK](https://www.oracle.com/java/technologies/downloads/).
-You will also need to [install JetBrains IntelliJ IDEA](https://www.jetbrains.com/idea/) (it's free to use for 30 days).
+If you would like to `compile and run` your own JAR file from the IDE, you will also need to [install JetBrains IntelliJ IDEA](https://www.jetbrains.com/idea/) (it's free to use for 30 days).

 ## Running
-If all you want to do is run the output JAR file, make sure you have the JRE listed above and use [the compiled JAR file provided](silver-client.jar) with the `java -jar silver-client.jar` command.
+If all you want to do is run the output JAR file, make sure you have the JDK listed above and use [the compiled JAR file provided](silver-client.jar) with the `java -jar silver-client.jar` command.

 ## Compiling